VedaBandi1807/CS151-Project-Library-Management-System/README.md

 ### GUI Overview

 The application uses Java Swing to create a user-friendly graphical interface.
 The main GUI consists of:
- 1. Welcome Screen: The entry point of the application, providing options to log in or sign up.
+ 1. Welcome Screen: The entry point of the application, provides options to log in or sign up.
  2. Login Screen: Allows users to log in using their library card number and password.
  3. Signup Screen: Enables new users to register by providing their details.
- 4. Librarian Dashboard: For librarians to login as a user or manage books and user accounts.
+ 4. Librarian Dashboard: For librarians to log in as a user or manage books and user accounts.
  5. User Dashboard: For regular users to manage borrowed books and view library information.
 Functionalities
  1. User Management: